MicrosoftDocs/quantum-docs/articles/hybrid-computing-programming.md

 uid: microsoft.quantum.hybrid.programming
 ---

-# Integrated quantum computing programming best practices
+# Integrated hybrid programming best practices

-To start exploring integrated quantum programming, we suggest walking through the examples in the [Integrated quantum computing](xref:microsoft.quantum.hybrid.integrated) article, or in the **Hybrid quantum computing** sample gallery in the Azure Portal.
+To start exploring integrated hybrid programming, we suggest walking through the examples in the [Integrated quantum computing](xref:microsoft.quantum.hybrid.integrated) article, or in the **Hybrid quantum computing** sample gallery in the Azure Portal.

-To adapt your own code to run on the integrated quantum supported hardware, see [QIR Alliance Profile B: Basic Measure Feedback](https://github.com/qir-alliance/qir-spec/blob/main/specification/v0.1/7_Profiles.md#profile-b-basic-measurement-feedback) documentation.
+To adapt your own code to run on integrated hybrid supported hardware, see [QIR Alliance Profile B: Basic Measure Feedback](https://github.com/qir-alliance/qir-spec/blob/main/specification/v0.1/7_Profiles.md#profile-b-basic-measurement-feedback) documentation.

 This article provides some best practices for adapting and creating quantum code to run on Azure Quantum's supported hardware.